AbhinavMadahar/cs-theory-papers-model/README.md

 ## How to use this model

 First, use the `data/download.sh` script to download abstracts, and save the output to a text file.
+Then download the BibTeX from [the ACL Anthology website](https://aclanthology.org/), specifying the one with abstracts.

 ## Todo